-T that time.
-Jesus said unto a certain leader of the Pharisees, God so loved the world, as to give his only begotten Son; that whosoever believeth in him, may not perish, but may have life everlasting.
+T that time, Jesus said unto a certain leader of the Pharisees, God so loved the world, as to give his only begotten Son; that whosoever believeth in him, may not perish, but may have life everlasting.
 And that which followeth.

 A Sermon from the Commentary of Blessed Augustine, Bishop.
-(Super Johan. tract. xij. d.)31 save the world, not that he should judge the world?
+(On John.
+Tract xij. d.)39 that he should judge the world?
 If thou wilt not be saved by him, thou shalt be judged of thyself.
 See what he saith, He that believeth in him: is not judged.
-But he that doth not believe: what think ye he shall say? is already, he saith, judged.
+But he that doth not believe: what think ye he shall say? already, he saith, judged.
 Judgement hath not yet appeared: but judgement hath already been made.
 For the Lord knoweth who are his.
 He knoweth who shall endure to the crown: and who will remain for the flames.
 He knoweth the corn on his threshing floor: he knoweth the chaff, he knoweth the wheat, and he knoweth the cockle.

 Nsofar as the physician is concerned: he cometh to heal the sick.
-He destroyeth himeslf: who wills to not observe the orders of the physician.
+He destroyeth himeslf: who willeth to not observe the orders of the physician.
 He is come as a Saviour to the world.
-Why is he called Saviour of the world, except that he should good?
-Those of no one.
-He found the works of all evil.
-How is it then that some have done the truth, and have come to the light?
-For it is followed by this, But he that doth truth, cometh to the light, that his works may be made manifest, because they are done in God.
+Why is he called Saviour of the world, except that he should save the world, not

 Apparuerunt apostolis.
 AS:281; 1519:262v, 265r; 1531:153v.
+40